 He concludes both by emphasizing the importance of effective practice management and the profitability of alternatives to surgery as a generator of revenue, for example, heel pain.

 EHR and Practice Management Software To Gain A Strong Foothold in Podiatry

 In your medical podiatry practice, it behooves you to explore new ways to innovate how you deliver patient care and how you run your business.
 Implementing Electronic Health Records, specifically a podiatry EHR, can streamline your patient care with digital podiatry exam templates as well as surgery templates including incision and drainage, and more complex procedures like arthroplasty.

 As mentioned in another article by Podiatry Today, titled “Questions To Consider When Changing EHR And/Or Practice Management Software Vendors,” it’s important to evaluate an EHR software’s reporting capability to participate in the Merit-Based Incentive Payment System.
 PrognoCIS Podiatry EHR is a fully MACRA-certified EHR, and you can use the EHR to meet your reporting requirements and receive federal reimbursement.

-If you’re looking for new ways to streamline your practice management, or innovate your deliver of patient care, you may want to look to implementing practice management software, adding EHR, or updating/switching to a new EHR.
+If you’re looking for new ways to streamline your practice management or innovate your delivery of patient care, you may want to look to implementing practice management software, adding EHR, or updating/switching to a new EHR.
 For more information about PrognoCIS Podiatry EHR software, you can contact us, or call 1.877.693.6748.